 But the more pesky day to day ‘growth’ — starting to exercise or eating healthier food or improving homework habits can be the hardest to achieve.
 We often feel hopeful at the beginning of the semester… only to see our intentions and efforts falter as assignments stack up, stress builds, and we just don’t feel like we have the time or the bandwidth for “self improvement”.

-I wanted to write this blog with the hope of sharing a few tools and strategies that could help you see real progress in building healthy habits and getting results with less frustration and discouragement.
+I wanted to share a few tools and strategies that could help you see real progress in building healthy habits and getting results with less frustration and more success.

 Anyone who has done coaching with me (you can check out Candid Circles here if you are curious about that) knows that I talk a LOT about our brains.
 Our brains are truly phenomenal… and truly tricky… when it comes to trying to change things up.